pfeilbr/brianpfeil.com/content/post/aws-serverless-feedback/index.md

 ### Challenge: Non-AWS Core Enterprise Tools

-Building an effective CI/CD pipeline at a large enterprise involves leveraging non-enterprise tooling.
+Building an effective CI/CD pipeline at a large enterprise involves leveraging non-AWS already established tooling.
 For example, Bitbucket, Jenkins, and Artifactory.

 This leads to "lowest common denominator" pipelines that don't meet the vision of CI/CD.
 They are dependant on the availability of adapters/integrations/etc. for specific clouds that the cloud agnostic tools provide.